hyoo-ru/mam_mol/calendar/readme.md

 **`month_string() : string`**

-Displayed month as string in iso format like `2017-01`.
+Displayed month as string in ISO format like `2017-01`.

 ## Days modificators